 For the owner’s wall project example, let’s say there are three companies replying.
 One proposes a concrete retaining wall, one a block wall, and the third suggests using landscaping and boulders to mitigate the erosion potential.
 They will each include some information about their proposed solution and how it’s best for the owner’s situation.

 RFIs are usually pretty informal and don’t take long to respond to.
 You may receive an email from a project owner with a few questions about how you’d tackle their issue.
 Once an owner receives the responses, they may select a contractor or vendor at that time, choose not to do the project, or they may move on to a more detailed proposal type.

 RFIs aren’t heavily focused on price or the capabilities of the contractor or vendor.
 It’s more of a chance for the owner to receive several solutions to his problem and make a choice on which one he feels most comfortable with.
 In our wall example, the owner may feel that both the concrete and block retaining walls are possible solutions he is comfortable with.
 So, he’s going to invite both companies to submit a response to an RFP.

-Learn more about RFIs and download free RFI templates to use on your projects.
+Download free RFI templates to use on your projects

 Request for proposal (RFP)